Small business owners in the UK were issued a stark warning from the government in the summer of 2015: ‘Failure to protect your data will cost you.’

 In fact, according to research by Adapt, a managed cloud service provider, 92% of medium sized businesses in the UK use cloud services, with 57% citing cost saving as the primary driver for this switch.

 Essentially, in order to stay in touch with the British government’s security guidelines, web application firewalls are now the sensible option for all businesses.

 Watch out for internal threats

 However, if you’re a small business owner then this is the end of the story.
 According to the government’s research, 30% of small businesses suffer ‘staff-related breaches’.
 Whether malicious or innocent, internal security breaches put small businesses at risk.

 Education is often the simple solution to this problem for many business owners.
 Teaching members of staff how to protect themselves and their systems from external attacks can help reduce the number of data leaks.

 When it comes to tackling malicious attacks, the government’s ten steps to cyber security proves invaluable again.
 Highlighting the concept of ‘least privilege‘, the document outlines ten key principles for privilege management, placing particular emphasis on the idea that most members of staff need the minimum of access to data as possible.

 Don’t count the cost of breaches

 The cost of data protection slip ups and security breaches is only set to increase in the coming years.
-Indeed, the risk to small businesses in financial terms more than doubled between 2014 and 2015, and it will likely do the same in 2016.
+Indeed, the risk to small businesses in financial terms more than doubled between 2014 and 2016.

 Taking control of the situation and harnessing the power of experts providing firewall services and more is crucial if small businesses want to thrive in the current cyber threat landscape.